canada-ca/OS-Advisory_Conseil-SO/en/Resources/open-first-day-agenda.md

 #### Speaker

-TBC – Suggestion Montreal or PSPC
+Looking for interested participants – Suggestion Montreal or PSPC

 #### Format